 - Remote access authentication technologies by using user certificates

 - Encryption technologies that are based on user certificates such as Secure MIME (SMIME), information rights management (IRM) technologies, and the Encrypting File System (EFS) feature of NTFS

 We strongly recommend that you pilot a single user account to have a better understanding on how updating the UPN affects user access.
 The info is useful to plan ahead or lessen certificate reissuance, data recovery, and any other remediation that's required to maintain accessibility to data by using these technologies.

-You must update the user account UPN to reflect the federated domain suffix both in the on-premises Active Directory environment and in Windows Azure AD.
+You must update the user account UPN to reflect the federated domain suffix both in the on-premises Active Directory environment and in Azure AD.
 To do this, follow these steps: